 Trading account reveals Gross Profit or Gross Loss.
-Gross Profit is transferred to credit
+Gross Profit is transferred to credit side of Profit and Loss A/c.
+Gross Loss is transferred to debit side of the Profit Loss Account.

-Account.
 Thus Profit and Loss A/c is commenced.
-This Profit & Loss A/c reveals Net

-Profit or Net loss at a given time of accounting year.
+This Profit & Loss A/c reveals Net Profit or Net loss at a given time of accounting year.